jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

 #### Give nodes permission to use ECR

-If you created the kubernetes cluster via [kops](https://github.com/kubernetes/kops) then you can do the following:
+Do the following:

 ```
 kops edit cluster
 ```

-Then make sure the YAML has this `docker` entry inside the `spec` section:
+Then make sure the YAML has this `additionalPolicies` entry inside the `spec` section:

 ```yaml
 ...